 WHAT THEMES WILL WE EXPLORE?

-In our first year, we will explore the following monthly topics, connecting them with the principles outlined in our diagram of the Feminine Economy (above).
+In our cohort, we will explore 3 of the following monthly topics, connecting them with the principles outlined in our diagram of the Feminine Economy (above).

 ● Economic Theory: What is Capitalism?
 What is Socialism?
 Why does it matter?

 ● Feminine-ism: What is fourth wave feminism and how can a deeper understanding of the feminine archetype support us in making new business models?